Find Trade Colleges

 $75,710 Median Salary

-Types of Degrees Marine Transportation Majors Are Getting
+Types of Degrees Marine Transport Majors Are Getting

-The following table lists how many marine transportation graduations there were for each degree level during the last year for which data was available.
+The following table lists how many marine transportation graduations there were in 2021-2022 for each degree level.

 Education Level Number of Grads